rust-lang/rust-mode/README.md

 * <kbd>M-x eval-buffer</kbd>
 * <kbd>M-x package-refresh-contents</kbd>

+#### MELPA stable

+MELPA stable only updates when a new version tag is created.
+There isn't a specified frequency for this project to release versions; if you are a MELPA stable user and feel that the last release tag is too far out of date, open a pull request that updates the version header in `rust-mode.el` and note that a new version tag should be added when the request is merged.
+See [Pull Request #178][https://github.com/rust-lang/rust-mode/pull/178] (the first such pull request) for an example of this.

 #### Install `rust-mode`

 One you have `package.el`, you can install `rust-mode` or any other